Steven E. Koonin: Cold fusion

 Koonin played a major role in the 1989 national controversy around cold fusion sparked by the research of Martin Fleischmann and Stanley Pons.
 After the explosive announcement of their research at the University of Utah, excitement for the potential of fusion as an energy source quickly gave way to skepticism among the scientific community as scientists across the world raced to replicate the Utah experiment.
 Steven Koonin and his Caltech colleagues, Nathan Lewis and Charles Barnes (who became known as the "Caltech Three") headed up a research group to investigate cold fusion.

 The scientific skepticism around cold fusion came to a head at the meeting of the American Physical Society in Baltimore later in 1989.
 At the conference, Steven Koonin, and Nathan Lewis gave devastating presentations based on the work of the Caltech cold fusion research group.
 During his presentation, Koonin called the Utah publication of the Utah research a result of "the incompetence and delusion of Pons and Fleischmann," which was met with a standing ovation.
+Initially Koonin had intended to go further, potentially calling the Pons-Fleischmann research fraudulent, however he was counseled to avoid using the term "fraud" by peers and by Caltech president, Thomas E. Everhart.
 These presentations of the Caltech group revealed serious deficiencies in cold fusion research and ultimately led to mainstream science's rejection of cold fusion.